PlaidCloud/website/content/en/docs/tasks/administer-cluster/use-cascading-deletion.md

 ## Use background cascading deletion {#use-background-cascading-deletion}

 1. [Create a sample Deployment](/docs/tasks/run-application/run-stateless-application-deployment/#creating-and-exploring-an-nginx-deployment).
-1. Use either `kubectl` or the Kubernetes API to delete the Deployment, depending on the Kubernetes version your cluster runs. {{<version-check>}}
+1. Use either `kubectl` or the PlaidCloud API to delete the Deployment, depending on the PlaidCloud version your cluster runs. {{<version-check>}}

 {{<tabs name="background_deletion">}}
-{{% tab name="Kubernetes version 1.20.x and later" %}}
+{{% tab name="PlaidCloud version 1.20.x and later" %}}

-You can delete objects using background cascading deletion using `kubectl` or the Kubernetes API.
+You can delete objects using background cascading deletion using `kubectl` or the PlaidCloud API.

-Kubernetes uses background cascading deletion by default, and does so even if you run the following commands without the `--cascade` flag or the `propagationPolicy` argument.
+PlaidCloud uses background cascading deletion by default, and does so even if you run the following commands without the `--cascade` flag or the `propagationPolicy` argument.